adamwan-nexplore/guidebook-nxp-hk/what-we-share/schema-first-api-design.md

    - what constraints applied
 3. Business Logic
    - change of existing business logic, or replace mock implementation on mock APIs
+4. Producer Logic
+   - change of existing business logic, or replace mock implementation on producer
+5. Consumer Logic
+   - change of existing business logic, or replace mock implementation on consumer

 ## When to be ready?